tapis-project/tutorials/systems/credentials.md

 * `<private_key>` with the private key for the host.
 * `<public_key>` with the public key for the host.

+This should add a credential for the system.
+Tapis will use this credential any time it tries to access the system as the `<system_user>` user.
+Note that this might be different from your Tapis user name.

 ## Registering a Password
 Copy and paste the following code into your notebook.